quantinuum-dev/optyx/README.md

 We will present the basics of Optyx with a simple example from linear optics.

-The Hong–Ou–Mandel (HOM) effect is a two-photon interference phenomenon where indistinguishable photons entering a 50:50 beamsplitter “bunch” and exit together through the same port.
+The Hong–Ou–Mandel (HOM) effect is a two-photon interference phenomenon where indistinguishable photons entering a 50:50 beamsplitter “bunch” and exit together through the same output register.
 When their temporal, spectral, polarization, and spatial modes overlap perfectly, destructive interference suppresses the outcome with one photon in each output.
-This effect is a standard benchmark for photon indistinguishability and alignment in photonic experiments.
+This effect is a standard benchmark for photon indistinguishability in photonic experiments.

 ### Experiment definition